n-st/collectd-plugin-intel_cpu_energy/README.md

 Collectd plugin "intel_cpu_energy"
 ==================================

-This [collectd][collectd] plugin allows power usage monitoring for 2nd Generation Intel® Core™ processors or later.
+This [collectd][collectd] plugin measures and reports the power usage of 2nd Generation (or later) Intel® Core™ processors.
 It will report up to four values for each physical processor: the accumulated energy usage (in Joules) for the "package", "core", "uncore", and "dram" domains, as reported by the CPU.
+Not all domains are supported by all CPU models, so some of them might be missing on your system.
 The code for these measurements is based on Intel's [Power Gadget 2.5 for Linux][powergadget].

 Requirements
 ------------

-To read the CPU's internal energy measurement, the plugin requires write access to the CPU's model-specific registers (MSRs).
+To read the CPU's internal energy measurements, the plugin requires write access to the CPU's model-specific registers (MSRs).
 For this, **the `msr` kernel module has to be loaded**.
-In addition, write access to /dev/cpu/\*/msr, along with the SYS_RAWIO capability, are required, but since collectd runs its plugins with root privileges anyway, those permissions should be available by default.
+In addition, write access to /dev/cpu/\*/msr, along with the SYS_RAWIO capability, is required, but since collectd runs its plugins with root privileges anyway, those permissions should be available by default.

-To build the module, you will need to have the `collectd-dev` package installed (at least on Debian-based systems; the package name might differ on other distributions).
+To build the module, you will need to have the `collectd-dev` package installed (the package name might differ on non-Debian-based distributions).

-The module has been successfully tested with version 5.4.0-3ubuntu2 of `collectd-dev` (on Ubuntu 14.04), but collectd's plugin API can be highly unstable, even between minor versions, so it might not work with other versions.
+The module has been successfully tested with version 5.4.0-3ubuntu2 of `collectd-dev` (on Ubuntu 14.04), but collectd's plugin API can be highly unstable, even between minor versions, so it might not work out of the box with other versions.

 Building and installing
 -----------------------